CONP-PCNO/conp-dataset/tests/README.md

 - Install the dependencies and save them to the workspace for subsequent jobs.

 Before test job:<br/>
-The test suite is split by historical timing to run on multiple worker.
-This aims at reducing the total execution time.
+The test suite is split equally amongs the workers.
+This aims at speeding up the tests execution.

 **Test job:**